chaseruskin/orbit/docs/src/topic/dst.md

 # Dynamic Symbol Transformation

 This technique is related to _name mangling_ in programming languages. _Name mangling_ is a technique used to solve problems regarding the need to resolve unique names for programming entities.
-You can learn more about name mangling [here](https://en.wikipedia.org/wiki/Name_mangling).
+You can learn more about name mangling on its Wikipedia [page](https://en.wikipedia.org/wiki/Name_mangling).

 ## Problem

 Before we begin, it is important to understand the problem we are trying to solve.
 An issue inherent to VHDL, Verilog, SystemVerilog, and many other languages is _namespace pollution_, which is when a large number of programming language variables/identifiers/units/classes are defined at the global level.
-To learn more about namespace pollution, [here](https://stackoverflow.com/questions/8862665/what-does-it-mean-global-namespace-would-be-polluted/13352212) is a StackOverflow post that explains it in relation to Javascript.
+To learn more about namespace pollution, there is a StackOverflow [post](https://stackoverflow.com/questions/8862665/what-does-it-mean-global-namespace-would-be-polluted/13352212) that does a good job explaining namespace pollution in the context of Javascript.

 Namespace pollution can lead to _namespace clashes_.
 As you define more primary design units at the same scope, you are more likely to have two things that accidently have the same name.
 This is at the core the problem we are going to solve, because HDL compilers and synthesizers are not built to gracefully handle clashes and will error out when a primary design unit at the same scope has multiple definitions.

 In VHDL/Verilog, a common example of a namespace clash is when different files define an entity/module by the same name, which may have different behaviors.
 Namespace clashes may start to appear when a higher-level ip requires the same entity/module from an ip but as different versions throughout its dependency tree.

-## Solution
+## Approach

 We solve the namespace pollution problem with an algorithm called _dynamic symbol transformation_ (DST).
 The DST algorithm solves the namespace clashing problem by rewriting conflicts with a new unique identifier without losing information in the original identifier.